 - Location: 18599 Philo Greenwood Rd, Philo, CA 95466

 From Santa Rosa, you will head north on Highway 101 and then west on Highway 128.
-From there it is about 36 miles along a curvy road to get to Philo/Greenwood Road.
-From there you can follow signs into the park.
-After entering the park and paying your fee, you will want to head past the campground and all the way to the end of the road which is where the parking lot for the trail is.
+From there, it is about 36 miles along a curvy road to get to Philo/Greenwood Road; you can follow signs into the park.
+After entering the park and paying your fee, you will want to head past the campground and all the way to the end of the road, which is where the parking lot for the trail is.

 I followed the trail in a counterclockwise direction, starting on the Discovery Trail and then continuing to follow signs for the Upper Loop Trail.

 There are a lot of big trees on the Discovery Trail, as well as number plaques that tell you what you are seeing.

 The best part of the trail is Big Hendy Grove though, which the Upper Loop makes a circle around.

 This grove has a ton of massive redwoods, and if you have never seen them before, then it is sure to be a pretty amazing sight.